wolfgang-stefani/Highway-Path-Planning/README.md

 ## Spline function

-A really helpful resource for doing this project and creating smooth trajectories was using the spline function from http://kluge.in-chemnitz.de/opensource/spline/
+For trajectory generation, I used the spline function instead of polynomial trajectory generation.
+One of the reasons is it is simple to use and requires no dependencies.
-The spline function in a single header file is really easy to use.
+This was a really helpful resource for doing this project.
+The spline function can be found here: http://kluge.in-chemnitz.de/opensource/spline/

 ---